product

 • Job: resolution biology and general inflammatory-context experiment.

-• Evidence tier: human-adjacent evidence for inflammation and lipid contexts; gout-specific clinical effect is not established.
+• Evidence tier: human-adjacent evidence for inflammation and lipid contexts; animal/lab and mechanism evidence for SPM resolution biology in MSU models; gout-specific human clinical effect is not established.

 • Quality reality: EPA and DHA amounts, oxidation or rancidity testing, storage, expiration, and third-party testing such as IFOS, USP, NSF, or equivalent matter.